Gizmo's Grand Plan

 One type of lean meat - I'm using turkey for Gizmo's first recipe.

-Two to three types of organs - I'm using beef liver, beef heart, and beef kidney (the recipe will be adjusted if kidney is not available).
+Three types of organs - I'm using beef liver, beef heart, and beef kidney.

 Vegetables - I'm choosing low oxalate veggies for Gizmo.
 Gizmo hasn't had trouble with calcium oxalate stones to date, however, since he's part Yorkshire Terrier, and this breed has a predisposition to calcium oxalate stones, it's a good plan to avoid vegetables with high oxalates (spinach, kale, chard, beets).